Special Structures

 Giraffe

-The top-level structure Giraffe provides general purpose utilities.
-Currently, the structure provides functions for exiting an application that are more convenient than the Basis Library alternatives.
+The top-level structure Giraffe provides additional functionality that is useful for writing applications based on Giraffe Library.
+Currently, the structure provides functions for exiting an application that are more convenient than the Basis Library alternatives and various sub-structures described in the following sections.

 structure Giraffe :> GIRAFFE